mingrutar/valant-test/myjpa/ReadMe.txt

 TODO and discussion:
 1) currently the JSON for Expiration is in epoch format.
 Would be nice if it is in a more user friendly format.
 But on the other hands, this is a backend server, the front app should easily convert user-friendly date format to epoch.
-2) two tests in NotificatorTest failed due to mockito verify not accept generic class type.
+2) Done: two tests in NotificatorTest failed due to mockito verify not accept generic class type.
 Need more research on that.
 3) Security. this system let user modify records in the database.
 It should implement authorization and authentication mechanisms.
 Due to time constrain, I skipped security.
 4) more unit tests
-5) provide gradle scripts ( yet to learn)
+5) Done: provide gradle scripts ( yet to learn)

 If you have any questions, please let me know.
 Thank you for reading my code!